 Networking and Contacts

 Joining communities, clubs and societies means making new friends and building a network of contacts which can benefit your future.
 Once you have built your resume, you can then post it on LinkedIn to make further contacts and recognition.

 Part-Time Work and Internship Opportunities

 Part-time work can be an exciting way to gain experience whilst studying.
-Work can be sought in the university through the campus career cell, and off campus tutoring jobs can be opted for by more skilled students.
+Work can be sought in the university through the campus career cell, and off-campus tutoring jobs can be opted for by more skilled students.
 Other jobs are amply available in shops, cafes and restaurants and these would also help develop your confidence, communication, interpersonal skills.

 Job portals and recruitment agencies can significantly help in getting a job or an internship.
 You can apply through portals such as Student Job, Careers Group London, Reed, Matchtech, Unitemps, Monster, Student Circus, Jobs.ac.uk and Prospects.ac.uk.

-Graduate Schemes in UK
+Graduate Schemes in the UK

 Companies sometimes employ recent graduates with little or no experience for Graduate Programmes.
 These can be jobs or internships, and can provide an excellent window to work in the UK.
-You can also apply directly in a company or on the company website with a cover letter.
+You can also apply directly to a company or on the company website with a cover letter.
 This helps get better results, gain exposure and develop contacts to aid in securing jobs in the future.

 Study in the UK

-There are several ways to get employed in the UK, but they all require sincerity and constant endeavor.
+There are several ways to get employed in the UK, but they all require sincerity and constant endeavour.
 If you are interested in learning more about studying and working in the UK, arrange your free consultation with SI-UK India today.